Hershey Bears: Mascot

 The official mascot of the Bears is a brown bear called "Coco".
 Coco wears a Bears home jersey, white helmet, brown hockey gloves, and ice skates while skating and black track pants with black shoes.
 He debuted on October 14, 1978, at the Hersheypark Arena.

 Teddy bear toss

 Since 2001, the Hershey Bears annually host a charity event called the teddy bear toss that is usually held around Christmas time.
-Since 2018, the Hershey Bears have consecutively broken the world record for the teddy bear toss, with the most recent counting of 102,343.
+Since 2018 until 2025, the Hershey Bears have consecutively broken the world record for the teddy bear toss.
+The world record was set in 2025 at 102,343.
+The most recent counting was 81,796.

 Hershey Bears teddy bear toss held on January 5, 2025.